-On this day in 1945, Lt.
+On August 16, 1945, Lt.
 Gen. Jonathan Wainwright, (captured by the Japanese on the island of Corregidor, in the Philippines), is freed by Russian forces from a POW camp in Manchuria, China.

 The irony of Wainwright’s promotion was that as commander of all Allied forces in the Philippines, his surrender meant the surrender of troops still holding out against the Japanese in other parts of the Philippines.
 Wainwright was taken prisoner, spending the next three and a half years as a POW in Luzon, Philippines, Formosa (now Taiwan), and Manchuria, China.
 Upon Japan’s surrender, Russian forces in Manchuria liberated the POW camp in which Wainwright was being held.

 The years of captivity took its toll on the general.
 The man who had been nicknamed “Skinny” was now emaciated.
 His hair had turned white, and his skin was cracked and fragile.
 He was also depressed, believing he would be blamed for the loss of the Philippines to the Japanese.

 When Wainwright arrived in Yokohama, Japan, to attend the formal surrender ceremony, Gen. MacArthur, his former commander, was stunned at his appearance.
 Wainwright was given a hero’s welcome upon returning to America, promoted to full general and awarded the Medal of Honor.